Marie Kretz Di Meglio, Founder & CEO

 Alex has been devoted to building digital businesses and experiences for the past 13 years.
 First in Shanghai, where he founded an eCommerce startup, grew the online revenues of a female fashion group and built the omnichannel commerce practice of a global digital agency.
 He then moved to Hong Kong to head up the digital transformation of Bluebell, a distributor of premium and luxury brands in Asia.
 In this role, Alex designed the digital strategy of the group and supported its local business units in the development of the skills and ecosystem required to increase the online presence and sales of their brands.

 Having personally benefited from access to both education and career opportunities, Sujata believes ‘access’ to be a powerful game-changer in someone’s life.
-She was drawn to Uplifters given its ability to provide access to education opportunities, fit for purpose, for disadvantaged women – giving them the opportunity to impact their lives positively.
+She was drawn to Uplifters given its ability to provide access to education and life skills through fit for purpose, scalable programs that enable disadvantaged women the opportunity to impact their lives positively.

 Sujata has held senior positions in Marketing, General Management and Inclusive Business for over 10 years and has successfully led teams through integration, the financial crisis and through organizational change.
 Sujata sat on the APAC Leadership Team for both the Chemicals – Polyurethanes and Consumer HealthCare businesses at a Fortune 500 company.